 Reduce motion blur in low-light conditions

-To reduce motion blur in low-light conditions, adjust one or more of the following settings in Settings > Image > Exposure:
+To reduce motion blur in low-light conditions, adjust one or more of the following settings in Video > Image > Exposure:

 Note